-Some children have an anaesthetic (said an-ess-thet-ick) for the test.
+You will have an anaesthetic (said an-ess-thet-ick) for the catheter to be inserted.
 You will not be able to feel anything or know what is happening.

-You must not eat or drink anything before the test.
+You must not eat anything before the test.

 The doctor or nurse will put a bendy tube down your throat into your tummy.
 The tube has lots of sensors in it to check your muscles and nerves.